belgif/rest-guide-validator/technicalDoc.md

 # Introduction

-The belgif-rest-guide-validator plugin is used to validate if an OpenAPI conforms to the belgif standards.
+The belgif-rest-guide-validator plugin is used to validate if an OpenAPI document conforms to the belgif standards.

 ## Overview